lagdo/yii-facades/README.md

 composer require lagdo/yii-facades
 ```

-Register the [`Lagdo\Yii\Facades\FacadesFilter` filter](https://www.yiiframework.com/doc/guide/2.0/en/structure-filters) with the application or controllers or modules, depending on where the service facades will be used.
+Register the `Lagdo\Yii\Facades\FacadesFilter` filter ([read the doc](https://www.yiiframework.com/doc/guide/2.0/en/structure-filters)) with the application or controllers or modules, depending on where the service facades will be used.

 ### Usage